-(3) For the purpose of verifying the level or source of income to confirm eligibility for rental assistance or other tenancy protections, including those related to a public health emergency or natural disaster, and only if verification of such income is legally required to qualify for the rental assistance or tenancy protections; or unit.
+(3) For the purpose of verifying the level or source of income to confirm eligibility for rental assistance or other tenancy protections, including those related to a public health emergency or natural disaster, and only if verification of such income is legally required to qualify for the rental assistance or tenancy protections; or holders under Section 8 of the United States Housing Act of 1937 (42 U.S.C.
+Sec.
+1437f), unless the terms of the governmental assistance prohibit or restrict the use of a voucher in a particular unit.
 Where such restrictions are in place in a housing development, it is unlawful to discriminate against voucher holders in any units not subject to such restrictions.